 As a business, it’s more vital than ever to avoid incredibly costly fines and protect the private electronic information you collect.

-The effective date of the New York SHIELD Act is inching closer by the day.
-Your organization needs to assess its data security standards, and make any adjustments as necessary to comply with the new law.
+The New York SHIELD Act is already in full effect, and your organization needs to assess its data security standards, making any adjustments as necessary to comply with the new law.

-Reach out to us any time to chat with an expert about eVero’s Compliance-as-a-Service options and how we’ll customize them specifically for your business.
-With our advanced risk assessment, monitoring, and validation tools, we’ll quickly determine all the steps necessary to get you compliant with the New York SHIELD Act today.
+Reach out to us any time to chat with an expert about eVero’s Compliance as a Service options, and how we’ll customize them specifically for your business.
+We’ll quickly determine all the steps necessary to get you compliant with the New York SHIELD Act today.

 Written by Jessica Zarrillo